 Unlike most broadband providers, Origin offers more powerful routers for you to buy should you want to upgrade from a basic model.
 There’s a choice of two routers Origin classes as ‘pro’ and gold standard’.
 They both promise to support several high-performance tasks at the same time.
 If you’re working from home or if you have a lot of wireless devices then it might be worth investing in one.

 Unless you choose to upgrade, a standard router will be send in the post at least two days before your broadband goes live.
 If you have any issues getting set up, there is help available on the Origin website.

 You're looking at a couple of weeks to get a new broadband service up and running.
 Or to switch from one provider to a new one.
 Origin says 10 to 14 days so that’s fairly standard.

 If you already have an active phone line then your service shouldn’t be interrupted.
 You’ll just need to plug in your new router and off you go.
-If you don’t already have a phone line, Origin will install a new one for £48 – less than many providers charge.
+If you don’t already have a phone line, Origin will install a new one and charge you less than many other providers charge.

 As an Origin customer you get access to 24/7 Freephone support from its Yorkshire-based team.
 This means you'll never have to talk to an offshore call centre.